Human Body Facts

 : 100 years (roughly)

-The Brachiosaurus was discovered in 1900 by Elmer S. Riggs in Colorado.
+The Brachiosaurus was discovered in 1900, by Elmer S. Riggs in Colorado, USA.

 The name Brachiosaurus is pronounced: "BRACK-ee-uh-SAWR-us".

-The Brachiosaurus was part of a group of dinosaurs known as sauropods.
+The Brachiosaurus belongs to a group of dinosaurs known as sauropods.

-They lived during the Late Jurassic period about 153 to 154 million years ago in North America.
+They lived during the Late Jurassic period, between 153 and 154 million years ago in North America.